Eudjinn/capstone/capstone_ms.md

-### 3. How many unique words do you need in a frequency sorted dictionary to cover 50% of all word instances in the language?
+#### 3. How many unique words do you need in a frequency sorted dictionary to cover 50% of all word instances in the language?
 90%?

 Number of frequent words covering half of all word instances in the language: **325**
 Number of frequent words covering 90% of all word instances in the language: **9760**

-### 4. How do you evaluate how many of the words come from foreign languages?
+#### 4. How do you evaluate how many of the words come from foreign languages?

 One of the ways to identify foreign words is by looking up for a word in a language dictionary.
 This approach is quite straighforward and has disadvantages such as incorrect classification of misspelled words.
 Another possible way is using machine learning algorithms with language profiles.
-This approach is used in *langid* library.
+Similar approach is used in *langid* library.

-### 5. Can you think of a way to increase the coverage -- identifying words that may not be in the corpora or using a smaller number of words in the dictionary to cover the same number of phrases?
+#### 5. Can you think of a way to increase the coverage -- identifying words that may not be in the corpora or using a smaller number of words in the dictionary to cover the same number of phrases?

-One of the ways of identifying words that may not be in the corpora is by using an algorithm which uses external dictionary with linguistic markers such as type of the word (noun, verb, adjective, adverb, etc.) together with some machine learning algorithms that can suggest the word.
+Identifying words that may not be in the corpora can be done by an algorithm which uses external dictionary with linguistic markers such as type of the word (noun, verb, adjective, adverb, etc.) together with some machine learning algorithms that can suggest the word.
 Using a smaller number of words in the dictionary to cover the same number of phrases can be possible by stemming words and suggesting endings based on some algorithm which takes into account grammar rules of the language.

 ## References